-(c) any combination of such hazards and failures - (i) on or by the same premises, or
+- (3) In subsection (3)(a), after "exists" insert ", or which fail to meet the requirement,". - (4) In subsection (4) - after "exists," insert "or which fail to meet the requirement,", and - in paragraph (a), after "hazard" insert "or failure". - (5) In subsection (5), for the words from "to" to the end substitute "to - more than one category 1 hazard on the same premises or in the same building containing one or more flats, - more than one failure to meet type 1 requirements by the same premises or the same building containing one or more flats, or any combination of such hazards and failures - on or by the same premises, or in or by the same building containing one or more flats."
+(6) In subsection (6) - 5 after "hazard" (in each place) insert "or failure", after "hazards" insert "or failures", and in paragraph (a), after "exists" insert "or to which it relates".
+(7) In subsection (8), for "a hazard" substitute "an".
+(8) At the end insert- 10 A notice under this section in respect of residential premises in Wales is to be known as a "hazard awareness notice"."
+(9) In the heading- (a) omit "Hazard", and after "category 1 hazards" insert "and type 1 requirements".
+15 22 (1) Section 29 (hazard awareness notices relating to category 2 hazards: power of authority to serve notice) is amended as follows.
+(2) For subsections (1) and (2) substitute - "(1) If the local housing authority are satisfied that- 20 a category 2 hazard exists on any residential premises, (ii) any qualifying residential premises fail to meet a type 2 requirement, and no management order is in force in relation to the premises 25 under Chapter 1 or 2 of Part 4, the authority may serve an awareness notice under this section in respect of the hazard or failure.
+An awareness notice under this section is a notice advising the person on whom it is served of-30 (a) the existence of a category 2 hazard on, or a failure to meet a type 2 requirement by, the residential premises concerned which arises as a result of a deficiency on the premises in respect of which the notice is served."
+(3) In subsection (3), for "a hazard" substitute "an".
+35 (4) In subsection (4), for the words from "to" to the end substitute "to-

-(ii) in or by the same building containing one or more flats."
-(6) In subsection (6) - (a) after "hazard" (in each place) insert "or failure", (b) after "hazards" insert "or failures", and (c) in paragraph (a), after "exists" insert "or to which it relates".
-5 (7) In subsection (8), for "a hazard" substitute "an".
-(8) At the end insert- "(9) A notice under this section in respect of residential premises in Wales is to be known as a "hazard awareness notice"."
-10 (9) In the heading- (a) omit "Hazard", and (b) after "category 1 hazards" insert "and type 1 requirements".
-22 (1) Section 29 (hazard awareness notices relating to category 2 hazards: power of authority to serve notice) is amended as follows.
-15 (2) For subsections (1) and (2) substitute - (a) the local housing authority are satisfied that- (i) a category 2 hazard exists on any residential premises, or (ii) any qualifying residential premises fail to meet a type 2 requirement, and (b) no management order is in force in relation to the premises 20 under Chapter 1 or 2 of Part 4, the authority may serve an awareness notice under this section in respect of the hazard or failure.
-25 (2) An awareness notice under this section is a notice advising the person on whom it is served of- (a) the existence of a category 2 hazard on, or (b) a failure to meet a type 2 requirement by, the residential premises concerned which arises as a result of a deficiency on the premises in respect of which the notice is served."
-30 (3) In subsection (3), for "a hazard" substitute "an".
-(4) In subsection (4), for the words from "to" to the end substitute "to- (a) more than one category 2 hazard on the same premises or in the same building containing one or more flats,(b) more than one failure to meet type 2 requirements by the same premises or the same building containing one or more flats.
-35 flats, or (c) any combination of such hazards and failures- 40
+(a) more than one category 2 hazard on the same premises or in the same building containing one or more flats,